nsellars98/BrowserExtension/README.md

 # BrowserExtension

-A browser extension for tracking sales leads for the Chrome web browser.
+A browser extension for tracking sales leads for the new Microsoft Edge web browser.
+This extenion can also be used with Google Chrome.

 This is an ongoing project.

 Upcoming updates:

-1. Finalizing the project structure and organization.
-2. Implementing the core project functionality.
-3. Adding styling according to the planned layout.
+- Extend the usability of the extension to Chrome.

 Planned additions:

-* None at this time.
+- None at this time.